-Back in Grimsby in May 1909, Member of Parliament Sir George Doughty caused alarm.
-He claimed that two German ships from Hamburg with soldiers onboard had conducted one of several invasion exercises by proceeding up the Humber Estuary before returning home.
+Back in Grimsby in May 1909, Member of Parliament Sir George Doughty claimed that two German ships from Hamburg with soldiers onboard had conducted one of several invasion exercises by proceeding up the Humber Estuary before returning home.
 Other reports suggested that a naval radio station at Humberston, just south of Cleethorpes, had been attacked, that German spies had taken photos of Grimsby docks, and that hundreds of airships had been seen over eastern England.
 James and Flo would have been unnerved by advice that residents should be ready to hide in cellars and avoid large gatherings in case of bombardment.
 All these reports proved to be unfounded and had merely fuelled invasion hysteria.
-Some journalists suggested that Sir George was merely trying to secure Government support and funding for strengthening naval defences near Grimsby.
+Some journalists suggested that Doughty was causing alarm to try to secure Government support and funding for strengthening naval defences near Grimsby.
+Later generations would be amused at a depiction of this period as 'Vulgarian' spies with heavy German accents come ashore from a grand yacht in the 1968 film, Chitty Chitty Bang Bang.
+They are unconvincingly disguised as English gentlemen in tweed, sneaking around in country lanes, trying to steal a magical flying car from its brilliant but amateur inventor.
+The film was based on a children's book by James Bond creator lan Fleming, first published in 1964.